 Next is a focus on core observational research practices.
 You’ll learn techniques for detecting and recording meaningful details that drive insight into larger patterns, including details of frequency and duration, space and movement, and processes and relationships.
 In the final session, participants will bring all the coursework to bear on a business challenge by creating a robust observational research plan and a rationale for the investment.
 We will also consider ethical and practical issues related to this work.

-In this course you will learn and practice:
+You will learn and practice:

 - Essential frameworks and theories that underpin observational research